-As well as being a great diet food, popcorn also contains a high level of antioxidants, which help fight harmful molecules.
+As well as being a great diet food, popcorn also contains a high level of antioxidants, which help fight heart disease.

-Popcorn has already been hailed as a great diet food for its low calorie content but now a group of scientists claim it to even top fruits and vegetables in antioxidant levels.
+Popcorn has already been praised as a great diet food for its low-calorie content.
+Now a group of scientists claim it to even top fruits and vegetables in antioxidant levels.

-Researchers discovered one serving of popcorn has up to 300mg of antioxidants nearly double the 160mg for all fruits per serving.
+Researchers discovered one serving has up to 300mg of antioxidants.
+This is nearly double the 160mg for all fruits per serving.